Urbit-Systems-Technical-Journal/USTJ-Template/README.md

 5. Nock opcodes are written numerically, e.g. “Nock 11”.
 6. All references to runes should be of the form “`.^` dotket” including the pronunciation at each point.
 This will make the text friendlier to outside readers and more searchable.
 You may define a shorthand such as `\newcommand{\dotket}{\lstinline[style=inlinecode]{.^} dotket}`.
 In this case, please make sure to use it with an explicit space afterwards:  “the \dotket~rune”.
 7. Due to page size and typeface limitations, code is limited to **54 CHARACTERS WIDE**.
 Make do, Hoon is flexible.
+8. Refer to Clay files as “`/lib/test` on the `%base` desk“.
+(I.e., omit the mark if it is not significant to the discussion.)